 - “Making fruit salad is fun.”

 - “After we make the fruit salad, we are going to eat it.”

-You could even take this one step further with an older child and give them two words that they must use in the same sentence:
+Take this one step further with an older child and give them two words that they have to use in the same sentence:

 - “Mommy likes fruit.”

 If your child has trouble making their own sentences, you can help them out by saying part of a sentence and asking them to complete it:

 - “The apple is red, but the banana . . . is yellow.”